 Treatment for bipolar disorder usually involves the use of mood stabilizers.
 These include medications such as Lithium, Depakote, Tegretol, Lamictal and Topamax.
-These medications are also used as anti-seizure medications for epilepsy and other brain disorders.
+Common side effects of mood stabilizing medications are weight gain, increased thirst, and drowsiness.

 Psychotherapy has also shown to be effective in treating patients with bipolar disorder.
 The ideal treatment would combine drug therapy with talk therapy.
 Although the medication therapy for bipolar disorder usually must be lifelong, the majority of bipolar patients are noncompliant and stop their medication after one year.

 Take an online assessment to see if you may be suffering with bipolar disorder at Psych Central.